cbrown5/cbrown5.github.io/_posts/2016-06-21-ICRS-key-insights.md

 To give some examples, this year we saw the award of the [7th Darwin medal](http://coralreefs.org/society-awards-and-grants/awards-fellowships/), the International Society for Reef Studies top award.
 There has **never been a female laureate of the Darwin Medal**.

+**The chance of having no females in 7 Darwin medals is less than 1%**

+Maybe the award just reflects a historical hangover of what used to be a male dominated field?
+I don't think that's the whole story.
+We saw a panel discussion on Wednesday night, that was meant to represent some leaders in our field discussing top issues.
+There were 2 women on a ten person panel.The chance of having two women out of ten people is 5% (reasonably assuming a 50:50 gender ratio at the conference).
+In science we often treat a 5% chance 'statistically significant', so therefore, 2/10 indicates a significant gender bias.

 I want to be clear that I am not criticising any individual or organization.
 I do not intend to discredit individuals who have received accolades - they certainly deserved them.
 Neither am I criticising the International Society for Reef Studies.
 In fact, the society's council has a reasonable gender balance and plenary talks at ICRS are balanced across genders.

-Further, we saw a discussion panel on Thursday night that was meant to represent some of our field's leaders talking about major issues facing reefs.
-The panel included 8 men, but only 2 women.

 <div class = "image_caption">
 <img src ="/Images/icrs-pic-tweet-14.png" alt="" class="image_float"/>